-CERTIFICATION PURSUANT TO 18 U.S.C. § 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATION OF PRINCIPAL EXECUTIVE OFFICER PURSUANT TO 18 U.S.C.
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-- I, Richard Adcock, the chief executive officer of ImmunityBio, Inc. (the "Company"), certify for the purposes of 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to the best of my knowledge: - i. the Quarterly Report of the Company on Form 10-Q for the quarter ended September 30, 2022 (the "Report"), fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - ii. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, I, Richard Adcock, the Chief Executive Officer of ImmunityBio, Inc. (the "Company"), hereby certify, that, to my knowledge:

+- i. the Quarterly Report of the Company on Form 10-Q for the quarter ended March 31, 2023 (the "Report"), fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - ii. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: November 8, 2022 By: /s/ Richard Adcock
+By: /s/ Richard Adcock